-Questions and Answers to Prepare You for a Job Interview in English
+Interview Questions and Answers to Prepare You for a Job Interview Process.

 Job interviews are rather stressful, aren’t they?

-You have to arrive on time, appear self-confident, knowledgeable and friendly at the same time, while you may be feeling extremely nervous inside.
+You have to arrive on time, and appear self-confident, knowledgeable, and friendly at the same time, while you may be feeling extremely nervous inside.
 If the interview is conducted in a foreign language, it may become even more nerve-wracking.

 The questions keep coming and you have no time to give a well-thought-out answer.

-In the following article, you will find some typical questions that may be asked during an interview, and you will also see some possible answers to help you prepare for this important occasion.
+In the following article, you will find some typical common questions that may be asked during the hiring process, and you will also see some possible answers to help you prepare for this important occasion.